 - Easy prep and quick cooking time so it's ready in less than 30 minutes.

-- It's vegan, vegetarian, plant-based, gluten free and dairy free!
+- This southern succotash recipe is vegan, vegetarian, plant-based, gluten free and dairy free!

 Recipe